yona75/avsmqtt/instructions/lab1.md

     -   Linux -  [screen / minicom](./serial.md)

-2. Read the below and then run the commands to configure the kit to connect to Alexa Voice Services and AWS IoT services.
+2. Read the below and then run the commands to identify serian number of the device and configure WiFi.

-    - *Client id* and *Product Id* is required for the kit to successfully authenticate to Alexa Voice service
-    - *AWS Account ID* and *Endpoint URL* is required for the kit to successfully authenticate to AWS IoT core
-    - Therefater you enable [*code based linking*](https://developer.amazon.com/docs/alexa-voice-service/code-based-linking-other-platforms.html) for registering this kit to your Amazon Developer account
-    - Reset reboots the device with the latest confiigurations

     Please enter the commands similar to the screenshot below **One by One**